KOBENDigital/StopIt/README.md

 ﻿# 🛑 StopIt
 ## Lock Your content and media node Names from being accidentally renamed.

-*Created at UDUF 2025, an Umbraco package to prevent backoffice users from renaming, moving or deleting content or media*
+*Created at UDUF 2025, an Umbraco package to prevent backoffice users from renaming, moving or deleting media folders*

 Currently the toggle is only available for the Media folder,  future extension is to allow this toggle to be used across any content type.